D.J. Moore Player Prop Bets for NFL Week 7 | Carolina vs. New York 10/24/2021

 Matchup vs. New York

-- Moore had 49 receiving yards per game in one career matchup against the Giants, 49.0 more than his receiving yards prop bet over/under for Sunday's game (0.0).
+- In his one matchup against the Giants, Moore's 49 receiving yards total is 29.5 less than his over/under for Sunday's game (78.5).

 - Moore did not have a touchdown catch in that game against the Giants.

-- The 275.5 passing yards the Giants give up per game makes them the NFL's 21st-ranked pass defense this season.
+- The Giants are conceding 275.5 passing yards per game this year, the NFL's 21st-ranked pass defense.

-- With 14 passing TDs conceded this year, the Giants defense is ranked 28th in the league.
+- At 2.3 passing TDs conceded per game, the Giants defense is ranked 28th in the NFL.

 Recent Performances